iterate/elm-hybrida-2018/README.md

-#ELM workshop 2018
+# ELM workshop 2018

 This awesome elm workshop will help you learn some elm.
+All tasks are explained in the tasks directory, and solutions are in the solutions directory.
+Enjoy!

 ## How to run examples: